 Other Baby and Kid-friendly Pancakes

 Did you make this recipe?
 Leave a rating below and let me know how you liked the recipe!
 Your feedback means so much to me!

 - ½ cup whole fat plain Greek yogurt (120g)

 - 1 teaspoon cinnamon

 - Add all the ingredients to food processor/blender and blend until smooth.
-Let batter sit for 10 minutes or so.
+Let batter sit for 5-8 minutes.

 - Heat a pan or griddle over medium to medium-low heat.
 Coat pan with butter or oil.
 Drop 1-2 tablespoons of batter into the pan.
 Cook until lightly browned (about 3 minutes) then very carefully flip.
 Cook for another 2-3 minutes

 - Serve as is or with topping of choice .

 - Texturally, these are very moist.
 Therefore, be gentle when flipping over.
 Otherwise they will break.

 - If the bottoms start to brown too much before they are set, lower the heat.